Skip to main content

 What is a change in control?

-A change in control includes a transaction, or a series of transactions in a 12-month period, that results in a person having control of the financial services licensee (either alone or together with associates of the person).
+A change in control includes a transaction, or a series of transactions in a 12-month period, that results in a person having or ceasing control of the financial services licensee (either alone or together with associates of the person).

 Control means: